Updated November 20, 2019

 It’s difficult to predict what will happen to Obamacare legislation.
 Although Republicans have been unable to pass either repeal or reform legislation through both the House of Representatives and the Senate, it’s probable that they will eventually try again with new legislation.
 In the meantime, the Trump administration has acted to hasten what it considers the inevitable demise of Obamacare, which has experienced a significant rate of departures from the exchange by participating insurers, as well as soaring plan premiums and out-of-pocket costs.

-Until Washington takes definitive action and resolves the uncertainty over Obamacare’s future, alternative insurance options such as short term medical provide you an easy and affordable coverage solution.
+Until Washington takes definitive action and resolves the uncertainty over the future of Obamacare and health insurance in general, alternative insurance options such as short term medical provide you an easy and affordable coverage solution.